elexis-eu/elexifier/README.md

 - Frontend: https://github.com/elexis-eu/elexifier
 - Backend: https://github.com/elexis-eu/elexifier-api

 The frontend is written in Angular.
 The backend is written in Python Flask and uses a Postgres database.
-If you want to install it locally, check #local-installation.
+If you want to install it locally, check [Local installation](#local-installation).

 ##  2. <a name='Use'></a>Use